slackapi/bolt-js/docs/_future/getting_started_future.md

 #### Limitations

-Today, Bolt for JavaScript supports app development using next-gen platform features like Functions and Workflows and tools such as the Slack CLI alongside all current generally available Slack Platform features.
+Today, Bolt for JavaScript supports app development using next-gen platform features like functions and workflows and tools such as the Slack CLI alongside all current generally available Slack Platform features.

 We do not yet support deployment to secure and managed Slack infrastructure or Datastores API [Datastores](https://api.slack.com/future/datastores) functionality.